danielsteman/textifai/README.md

 `npm install -g typescript` to globally install Typescript.

-`npm i -g gitmoji-cli` to install and `gitmoji install` in the cloned repository to be prompted for awesome commit message emojis at every commit (works like a pre-commit-hook).
+`npm i -g gitmoji-cli` to install and `gitmoji install` in the cloned repository to be prompted for commit message emojis at every commit (works like a pre-commit-hook).
+Categorizes commits in a silly way.

 ### Deployment